AaryaDani/aaryadani.github.io/content/en/Professional Portfolio/J&J content/Eisenhower/Eisenhower-Matrix.md

 cascade:
   - type: "docs"
 description: >
   The Eisenhower Matrix is a task management tool that helps you organize and prioritize tasks by urgency and importance.
+Although this was one small part of a conversation that I had on my first day, I implemented it countless times during my internship.
 ---

 ## The Eisenhower Method